popitsch/wtchg-rg/README.md

 ## Running RG

 You can run RG via `java -jar bin/wtchg-rg-1.0.jar` which will print basic usage information.
-To run RG with more dedicated heap space (recommended), run `java -Xmx12g -jar ...`.
+Use `java -Xmx12g -jar ...` to run RG with more dedicated heap space (recommended).

 ### RG JOIN